fkoep/downcast-rs/README.md

 * **std (default)** enables all functionality requiring the standard library (`Downcast::downcast()`).
 * **nightly** enables all functionality requiring rust nightly (`Any::type_name()`).

-## contribution guidelines

-Make sure to `cargo install rustfmt` and `cargo fmt` the codebase before creating any commits!